ImMoe/express-boilerplate/README.md

-## 💡 Model-View-Controller starter code for Express
+## 💡 Model-View-Controller starter code for Express including Authentication

 Full version of the Model View Controller pattern using Express as Webserver and MongoDB as database driver.